 AM: The most valuable advice I’ve received on my journey is not to let my age limit my thinking and to question everything, big or small.
 My advice to young would-be inventors would be to observe the world around them for inspiration, because seemingly mundane things can be explored in depth.
 Look around for problems, and you can find one to work on!

-More about Ashton: Ashton Cofer is a 16-year-old inventor with several patents pending, including a glove to reduce hand tremors, a device to detect drowsy driving, and a method to convert polystyrene foam waste into activated carbon for purifying water.
+More about Ashton: Ashton Cofer is an inventor with several patents pending, including a glove to reduce hand tremors, a device to detect drowsy driving, and a method to convert polystyrene foam waste into activated carbon for purifying water.
 He and his teammates won the 2016 Google Science Fair’s Scientific American Innovator Award for this latest invention that addresses the global environmental problem of Styrofoam waste accumulation in our landfills and oceans.
 Ashton has a passion for science and technology, has exhibited at the White House Science Fair, and recently gave an inspirational TED talk about perseverance that has received well over a half million views.
 In addition to inventing, Ashton competed in First Lego League robotics, leading his team to win the 2016 FLL World Championship, and he continues to teach robotics workshops to local area youth in his hometown of Columbus, Ohio.

 More about Akash: Akash Manoj, an Ashoka Youth Venturer, is an Indian cardiology researcher and inventor from the state of Tamil Nadu.
 He is known for his award-winning research on “silent” heart attacks.
 He is the inventor of a device which could “non-invasively” detect and alert users about the beginning of the early stages of a potential asymptomatic myocardial infarction (heart attack).
 In 2017, he received nation’s highest honor for students from the President of India: The National Child Award for Exceptional Achievement.